ROCm/rockbuilder/README.md

     pytorch_audio_nightly
 ```

-Applications are build and installed in the order specified in this file.
-Each of the application build will be installed to currently active python virtual environment.
-If there is some other libraries and executables build by the cmake, they will be installed to the configured rocm-sdk.
+Applications are built and installed in the listed order above.
+Each application will be installed into the currently active Python virtual environment.
+Any additional libraries or executables built by CMake will be installed to the configured ROCm SDK.

-Python wheels that are build will also be copied to directory **packages/wheels** under rockbuilder.
+Built Python wheels will be copied to the `packages/wheels` directory in RockBuilder.

-## Building Applications One By One
+## Build Applications One By One

-Instead of building a set of applications it would be also possible to build them one by one as a single applications in right dependency order.
+Instead of building a set of applications, you can also build them one by one in the correct dependency order.

 ```
 ./rockbuilder.py apps/deps_common.cfg